RaitCode/Functional-Test-System-for-Arduino-Using-NI-MyDAQ/README.md

 The system automatically performs the following tests in sequence:

  &nbsp;1.
 Power Integrity Test (5V and 3.3V Rails)
-  o	5V Rail Test:
+   &nbsp;o	5V Rail Test:
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	The Arduino’s 5V rail is measured using NI MyDAQ Analog Input AI0.
-  o	3.3V Rail Test:
+   &nbsp;o	3.3V Rail Test:
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	The Arduino’s 3.3V rail is measured using NI MyDAQ Analog Input AI1.
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	A 5V relay module is used to connect/disconnect the 3.3V line:
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	The 3.3V line is connected to the Normally Open (NO) contact of the relay.